Low Salycilates Diet

 Avoid the nightshade vegetables.
 These include: cooked tomato and products made from tomatoes (some can tolerate fresh tomatoes in small amounts); eggplant/aubergines; capsicum/bell peppers; chilli and paprika.
 Potato (white potato peeled & cooked are generally fine, but keep quantities minimal).

 Some suggest avoiding other vegetables such as canned mushrooms (fresh in small amounts are fine), cucumbers, radishes, zucchinis (peeled are fine) and broccoli.
 See the comprehensive list below of the low, medium, high, and very high salicylate vegetables.
 Vegetable powders seem to be mostly high in salicylates – even if the fresh vegetable is fine e.g. celery, tomato or onion powders are high.

 Animal proteins have the least amounts of salicylates.
-This means that any meats, poultry, fish (not technically an animal, but still a good protein source) and eggs are fine.
+This means that any meats, poultry, fish and eggs are fine.
 However, eggs can be a reactive issue for other reasons, so care still needs to be taken, especially the ‘whites’ which are high in histamines/amines (other food chemicals) and many people are allergic to eggs, independent of salicylate sensitivities.

 Legumes, nuts, seeds and grains

 These are generally within the acceptable range of salicylate content, with the exceptions of almonds, water chestnuts, and peanuts.
 Rice is usually quite low reactive and is a great low salicylate starch to use.